joeljk13/HW/README.md

 HW
 ==

 A homework tracker and organizer.
-For some reason, the code from my old computer won't compile, so I just copied over the actual program, which seems to work.
-However, the source does not match the executable.
+I made this a long time ago, and I didn't know about source control at the time, or even how to write mantainable programs, apparently.
+The source code for this is a mess.

 Versions
 ========